 We were incorporated in Maryland on July 6, 2020.
 Leonard M. Tannenbaum is the promoter of our Company because he was our founder and organizer.
 Mr. Tannenbaum serves as our Chief Executive Officer, as one of our directors and as the Managing Member of our Manager.

 MANAGEMENT COMPENSATION

 Our Manager will manage our day-to-day affairs.
-The following table summarizes all of the compensation, fees and expense reimbursement that we will pay to our Manager under our Management Agreement, as amended and restated upon consummation of this offering:
+The following table summarizes all of the compensation, fees and expense reimbursement that we will pay to our Manager under our Management Agreement: